 - Students are expected to pay a $25 non-refundable application fee.

 - Students must complete the assessment test (SC 133) OR submit official transcripts for college level English and Math courses passed with a grade of "C" or better.

-- Students must have all official transcripts on file and submit a "Request for Transcript Evaluation" form PRIOR to application.
+- Students must have all official transcripts on file and submit a "Request for Transcript Evaluation" form PRIOR to the application.

 - Students must successfully complete any developmental coursework required (RDG 085, 092, 093; ENG 095, 096; MAT 096, 098) or equivalent ESL required courses.